folz/bento/README.md

 }
 ```

-Since Bento uses [Poison](https://hex.pm/packages/poison)'s Decoder module for `.torrent()`, this means it also supports decoding bencoded data into any struct you choose, like so:
+In addition to parsing torrents via `Bento.torrent!/1`, It's also available decoding any bencoded data into any struct you choose, like so:

 ```elixir
 defmodule Name do